 To maintain leadership in the development and testing of WSUD technologies and modelling tools.

 To facilitate widespread adoption of WSUD for water supply security and enhanced liveability of cities under population growth and a changing climate.

 Awards and Honours

-- Dr David McCarthy was awarded a Winston Churchill Fellowship in 2009 to travel to the USA, Canada and Japan to investigate new technologies for stormwater treatment for reuse purposes
+- A/Prof David McCarthy was awarded a Winston Churchill Fellowship in 2009 to travel to the USA, Canada and Japan to investigate new technologies for stormwater treatment for reuse purposes

 - In 2011, Professor Ana Deletic became a Fellow of the Australian Academy of Technological Sciences and Engineering